Learn - Transactions

 This page covers how transactions are added, edited, and deleted in the app.
 Two things to know up front:

 - Transactions are not a top-level tab.
-They live on individual events on the Planner, attached to the planned line they spent against.
-To work with the transactions on an event, you open the event.
+They live inside individual events on the Planner.
+To work with the transactions on an event, you open that event.

 - Transactions only attach to events whose item has Transaction Tracking turned on.
-For items where the toggle is off (rent, Spotify, the gym), you mark the line paid or resolve it once the bill goes through, with no per-transaction list.
+For items where the toggle is off (rent, Spotify, the gym), you resolve the whole event once the payment, deposit, or transfer appears in your bank account.
+There is no per-transaction list for those events.
 The toggle and what it does are described on Items.

 Where transactions live

-When an item has Transaction Tracking on, each event the item produces accumulates transactions until the planned amount is reached.
+When an item has Transaction Tracking on, each event the item produces can collect transactions during that event’s period.
 The transactions for an event live inside the Edit Item Event dialog: open the Planner, tap an event row to select it, then tap Edit Event on the toolbar (or double-tap the row).

-The dialog has a Transactions section near the bottom, with a progress bar showing how much of the planned amount the recorded transactions have spent down.
+The dialog has a Transactions section near the bottom, with a progress bar showing how much of the planned amount has been recorded.
 The section is only present when the item has Transaction Tracking on.
-For items where the toggle is off, and for Transfer items (which always settle as one event), the dialog does not show a Transactions section.
-There is nothing to record in those cases; you mark the event paid or resolve it whole.
+For items where the toggle is off, and for Transfer items, the dialog does not show a Transactions section.
+Those events resolve as whole events instead.

 Adding a transaction by hand